Testing Integration Routes as Software Design

 XSD schema used to generate model classes

-The XML schema defines the shape of the data contracts used throughout the integration flow.
+The XML schema defines the data contract used throughout the integration flow.

 Project structure organized by domain role